xBLACKICEx/rustowl/README.md

 We implemented LSP server with an extended protocol.
 So, RustOwl can be used easily from other editor.

+## Support

+If you're looking for support, please consider checking all issues, existing discussions, and [starting a discussion](https://github.com/cordx56/rustowl/discussions/new?category=q-a) first!

 ## Quick Start

 Here we describe how to start using RustOwl with VSCode.